AndreaRoberti/vivavis_vision/readme.md

 ```bash
 roscore
 ```
-- After unzipped CoppeliaSIM archive, naviate to the directory and run it by typing
+- After unzipped CoppeliaSIM archive, go to the directory and run it by typing

 ```bash
 ./coppeliaSim.sh